Lindsey Nelson: New York Mets (1962-1978)

 When Chicago White Sox pitcher and former Mets ace Tom Seaver went for his 300th victory in August 1985 against the host New York Yankees, the Yankees TV flagship station WPIX had Nelson call the final half-inning of Seaver's history-making win.

+The three-man booth of Nelson, Murphy and Kiner is the second-longest trio of announcers in baseball history, trailing only the Mets current trio of Gary Cohen, Ron Darling and Keith Hernandez.